 9. Know When Odour Signals a Health Issue

-Odour management is not just about masking smell, it’s about prevention, hygiene, and choosing the right tools.
-With breathable, high-absorbency adult diapers like TrueHugz CoolComfort, CoolGuard, and CoolDiscreet, plus consistent routines, staying fresh is absolutely achievable.
+Odour management is not just about masking smell, it’s about holistic prevention, hygiene, and choosing the right tools.
+With breathable, high-absorbency adult diapers like TrueHugz CoolComfort, CoolGuard, and CoolDiscreet, you are choosing products specifically engineered for the challenges of the Singaporean climate.
+With a consistent routine and applying some of the above strategies, staying fresh is absolutely achievable.

 TrueHugz is here to help you live confidently with comfort, dignity, and practical support.